-A savvy traveler will obtain both this card and the Chase Southwest Rapid Rewards Plus and/or the Chase Southwest Rapid Rewards Premier cards (both with 40,000 mile bonuses with $1,000 spend in the first three months) to earn over 100,000 miles, qualifying for the coveted Companion Pass which gives you a free companion on every Southwest flight you take this year and next.
+A savvy traveler will obtain both this card and the Chase Southwest Rapid Rewards Plus and/or the Chase Southwest Rapid Rewards Premier cards and meet the minimum spend to earn over 100,000 miles, qualifying for the coveted Companion Pass which gives you a free companion on every Southwest flight you take this year and next.

 Southwest Rapid Rewards Premier Business Card: 60,000 Points

 - 60,000 points after $3,000 spend in first three months

 - double points per dollar spent on Southwest and travel partners

 Delta is one of the “big three” U.S. airlines and they’ve got a quality business card via their partnership with American Express.
 The welcome bonus is occasionally substantially higher than the current 30,000 mile bonus, but if you’re more interested in the long-term benefits of the card, the Gold Delta Skymiles Business Card may be a good option for you.